 After an early morning breakfast we shall begin our 7 – 8 hour dive to the renowned Queen Elizabeth National Park, birdwatching along the way.

 Spanning the equator is the vast Queen Elizabeth National Park boasting impressive crator lake scenery, expansive grasslands, papyrus swamps and tropical forests, huge herds of elephant and buffalo, lions, leopards, and a diverse array of birds.
 It contains Uganda’s best game populations as well as some of Uganda’s best birdwatching, an incredible bird list of 610 species and an overwhelming record of 296 species in a single day, the highest in Africa!
 The illustrious boat cruise along the Kazinga Channel, which links Lakes George and Edward, is one of the most productive birding excursions on the planet.
 We shall check into Mweya Safari Lodge located on the Penisula that separates the Kazinga Channel from Lake Edward.
 We shall stay here for 3 nights.
-If we have time, some late afternoon birding might produce African morning Dove, Grey headed Kingfisher, Black headed Gonolek, Slender billed, Yellow backed and Lesser masked Weavers, Pin-tailed Whydah and Black winged Pranticole.
+If we have time, some late afternoon birding might produce African Mourning Dove, Grey-headed Kingfisher, Black-headed Gonolek, Slender-billed, Yellow-backed and Lesser-masked Weavers, Pin-tailed Whydah and Black winged Pranticole.

 One morning, we will make an early start for a bird and game drive towards the Kasenyi trail and Shoebill wetland.
 The drive takes through a productive area of grassy plains, which support large flocks of a variety of stork species including the Spectacular Saddle billed and Wooly necked Storks.
-Other species include the Bateleur, Grey Kestrel, Lappet faced, Ruppell’s Griffon, White backed and Palm nut Vultures, African Carake, Black Coucal, Common button, Harlequin and black rumped Quails, Red necked Spurfowl, Rufous napped and Flappet Larks.
+Other species include the Bateleur, Grey Kestrel, Lappet-faced, Ruppell’s Griffon, White-backed and Palm-nut Vultures, African Crake, Black Coucal, Common Button, Harlequin and Black-rumped Quails, Red-necked Spurfowl, Rufous-napped and Flappet Larks.
 Common Mammals include Uganda Kobs, Lion, Warthog, Bush buck, Deffassa Waterbuck, Spotted Hyena, Leopard and many others.

-In the after noon we will take a launch tour of the Kazinga Channel which is a natural magnet for herds of Elephant, Giant forest hog, Buffalo, and the abundant Hippopptamus.
+In the after noon we will take a launch tour of the Kazinga Channel which is a natural magnet for herds of Elephant, Giant Forest Hog, Buffalo, and the abundant Hippopotami.
 Birding here is excellent with great photographic opportunities.
-We might be blessed with congregations of African Skimmers, Great white and Pink backed Pelicans, Great and Long-tailed Cormorants, Open-billed Stork, African Skimmer, White faced Whistling Duck, Marsh, Wood and Common Sandpipers, Malachite Kingfisher, African Jacana, African Wattled Plover, etc
+We might be blessed with congregations of African Skimmers, Great White and Pink-backed Pelicans, Great and Long-tailed Cormorants, African Openbill, African Skimmer, White faced Whistling Duck, Marsh, Wood and Common Sandpipers, Malachite Kingfisher, African Jacana, African Wattled Plover, etc

 Day 6 & 7 Rwenzori Mountains National Park